exciteabletom/mazesolver/README.md

 You can run the tool using `mazesolver` or `mazesolver.exe`.

 ## What are the rules for maze images?

 - Walls marked with black pixels and paths marked with white pixels

 - Walls around the entire maze

 - One entrance on the top row and one exit on the bottom row

+You can generate a compatible maze using <a href="//github.com/exciteabletom/mazegenerator">mazegenerator</a>, or just make your own image in an image editing program.

 *If this is confusing, check out some of the example mazes in the **pics** directory.*